-Translation services to help localize international apps
+Translation services to help localise international apps

 App ratings and reviews

-We provide tools for developers to optimize their app using feedback from users through ratings and reviews.
+We provide tools for developers to optimise their apps using feedback from users through ratings and reviews.
 For example, we provide developers with an overview of the app's ratings, individual user reviews, and clustered data about the app's reviews.
 We also provide guidance for developers to set up automatic user prompts to leave ratings and reviews within the app to provide feedback.
 We additionally provide tools to help developers test this feature.

 User engagement analysis

 In March 2021, Google Play Console launched new metrics to evaluate apps and games.
-This ensures developers can evaluate their app or games’ engagement and monetization trends against benchmarks.
+This ensures that developers can evaluate their app or games’ engagement and monetisation trends against benchmarks.
 These metrics include statistics on the number of users who open an app each month and statistics on the number of growing users each month.
 This is in addition to the other data and reports that developers have access to in Google Play Console.

 We also help users by providing relevant app recommendations when they visit Google Play.
-This in turn helps developers reach new users.
+This, in turn, helps developers reach new users.

-Google Play’s billing system helps developers to seamlessly sell digital products and content within their app, including in-app content such as in-game currency or subscriptions.
+Google Play’s billing system helps developers to seamlessly sell digital products and content within their app, including in-app content, such as in-game currency or subscriptions.

 Clear and reliable pricing information